fleetdm/fleet/docs/Using-Fleet/REST-API.md

 - [Get aggregated host's mobile device management (MDM) and Munki information](#get-aggregated-hosts-macadmin-mobile-device-management-mdm-and-munki-information)
 - [Get host OS versions](#get-host-os-versions)
 - [Get hosts report in CSV](#get-hosts-report-in-csv)

+### On the different timestamps in the host data structure

+Hosts have a set of timestamps usually named with an "_at" suffix, such as created_at, enrolled_at, etc. Before we go through each of them and what they mean, we need to understand a bit more about how the host data structure is represented in the database.

+The table `hosts` is the main one.
+It holds the core data for a host.
+A host doesn't exist if there is no row for it in this table.
+This table also holds most of the timestamps, but it doesn't hold all of the host data.
+This is an important detail as we'll see below.

+There's adjacent tables to this one that usually follow the name convention `host_<extra data descriptor>`.
+Examples of this are: `host_additional` that holds additional query results, `host_software` that links a host with many rows from the `software` table.

+- created_at: the time the row in the database was created, which usually corresponds to the first enrollment of the host.
+- updated_at: the last time the row in the database for the `hosts` table was updated.
+- detail_updated_at: the last time we updated the host data (any of it, regardless of the location) based on
+- label_updated_at:
+- last_enrolled_at:
+- policy_updated_at:
+- seen_time:
+- software_updated_at:

 ### List hosts